cko-976/phm-RUL-/README.md

 - New classification features are created using cutoffs for failure.

 # Tools used
-- Numpy, Pandas, Sklearn - Random Forest Regressor, Random Forest Classifier, Train-Test Split, TimeSeriesSplit.
+- Numpy, Pandas, Matplotlib, Seaborn, Sklearn - Random Forest Regressor, Random Forest Classifier, Train-Test Split, TimeSeriesSplit.